lgw2/lgw2.github.io/_teaching/csci558-fall-2024/syllabus.md

 ## Grading

-Note: if your final project from this course ends up being published in a peer-reviewed conference or journal, you will automatically get an A. This rule can be applied retroactively for several years after the course ends.

 You will be graded on the following:
-* Programming assignments: 20%
+* Pre-class assignments: 20%
+* Pre-class writeups: 10%
 * Software challenges: 10%
-* Weekly writeups: 10%
-* Weekly quizzes: 10%
+* Quizzes: 10%
 * Participation: 10%
 * Final exam: 20%
 * Final project: 20%